 We will list current opportunities for Artists here as they become available.
 Please visit the below pages to find out more about ongoing and past opportunities:

-• Arts Grants Program - The City of Bellevue offers annual grants to artists and nonprofits.
+- Arts Grants Program - The city offers annual grants to artists and nonprofits.
 Applicants can expect to apply in late summer/early fall for the following year's grant cycle.

-• Eastside Artist Roster (EAR) - The Eastside Artist Roster is open to artists living and working in East King County (Bellevue, Bothell, Duvall, Issaquah, Kirkland, Mercer Island, Newcastle, North Bend, Redmond, Renton, Sammamish, Snoqualmie and Woodinville) to use for craft, public art, music and performance opportunities.
-The roster will open for online applications starting August 1, 2020.
+Eastside Artist Roster (EAR) - The Eastside Artist Roster is open to artists living and working in East King County (Bellevue, Bothell, Duvall, Issaquah, Kirkland, Mercer Island, Newcastle, North Bend, Redmond, Renton, Sammamish, Snoqualmie and Woodinville) to use for craft, public art, music and performance opportunities.
+The roster is open for online applications.
 There is no deadline to apply, and the application will remain open indefinitely.
-Artists can elect to have their information available to other Eastside Cities.
+Artists can elect to have their information available to other Eastside cities.
 If artists meet the criteria for the roster, applicants will be considered "admitted" to the roster.
 There is no panel review.
-Information on the Roster application can be updated by contacting publicart@bellevuewa.gov // Full Eastside Artist Roster call for artists // Apply to be on the roster here
+Information on the Roster application can be updated by contacting publicart@bellevuewa.gov. // Eastside Artist Roster call for artists // Apply to be on the roster.

 Recent and Upcoming Public Art Projects